Frank P. Armstrong

 Francis Patrick Armstrong (circa 1859–1923) was a steamboat captain in the East Kootenay region of British Columbia.
 He also operated steamboats on the Kootenay River in Montana and on the Stikine River in western British Columbia.
 Steam navigation in the Rocky Mountain Trench which runs through the East Kootenay region was closely linked to Armstrong's personality and career.
 In addition to being a steamboat captain, Armstrong was also a prospector, white-water boat pilot and guide in the Big Bend country of the Columbia River.

 Early life

 Armstrong had been born in Sorel, Quebec about 1859.
-He moved to Winnipeg in 1881, and then came west working with a Canadian Pacific Railway surveying crew in the Columbia Valley from Cranbrook to Golden.
+He moved to Winnipeg in 1881, and then came west working with a Canadian Pacific Railway surveying crew in the Columbia Valley from Cranbrook to Golden, British Columbia.

 Character

 Lewis R. Freeman, a journalist, adventurer, movie-maker, and football coach, came to know Armstrong well in 1920 during a boat trip down the Columbia.
 Freeman described Armstrong, and as "one of the most picturesque personalities in the pioneering history of British Columbia":